ibexa/documentation-developer/docs/extending/content_tabs_switcher.md

-# Add tabs switcher in Content edit
+# Add tab switcher

-If you want to separate typical/default Fieldtypes in the Content Type from Fieldtypes that enrich the content with new functionality, you can use a tab switcher.
+Tabs switcher allows to separate default Fieldtypes in the Content Type from the Fieldtypes that enrich/enhance the content with new functionalities.
 For example, SEO or Taxonomy, as these are not typical Fieldtypes but a fieldtypes which handle functionality for the whole Content object.

-See the example below to add a Meta tab with the Tags Fieldtype.
+The following example shows how to add a Meta tab with automatically assigned Taxonomy Fieldtype.

 ## Add Meta tab

-First, go to Admin -> Content Types and add the **Taxonomy Entry Assignment** Fieldtype to the Content Type.
+Before you start adding the Meta tab, make sure the Content Type you want to edit has [Taxonomy Entry Assignment Fieldtype]([[= user_doc =]]/taxonomy/#assign-tag-to-content-from-taxonomy-tree).

 Next, provide the semantic configuration: